maddy023/mhathesh.github.io/content/posts/cloudrun-part3.md

 # description: ""
 # image: ""
 lastmod: 2024-11-06
-showTableOfContents: false
+showTableOfContents: true
 tags: ["GCP","Github Actions", "CI/CD"]
 title: "Part 3: Oops, Something Went Wrong!
 Let’s Roll Back to the Rescue "
 type: "post"
-draft: true
+# draft: true
 ---

-### Part 3: Oops, Something Went Wrong!
-Let’s Roll Back to the Rescue

 In this section, we’ll cover the steps that help ensure the stability of your Cloud Run deployment by implementing an automatic rollback mechanism in case of failure.
 Even the most carefully planned deployments can encounter issues, and it's essential to have a strategy in place to quickly revert to a stable version of your application.

 We’ll walk through how to use GitHub Actions to automatically detect failed deployments, list the service revisions, and roll back to the most recent working version.
 This ensures your service remains reliable and minimizes any downtime caused by deployment issues.